Historic Preservation Commission

 Any individual wishing to provide supplemental information (PowerPoint, handouts, etc.) must submit the information to staff via email no later than 3:00pm the Monday before the meeting date.

-Landon Miller petitions for a Certificate of Appropriateness for the construction of an accessory structure located at 325 Queen City Avenue in the Druid City Historic District.
-(Council District 4) CONTINUED FROM SEPTEMBER 9, 2020 MEETING
+April and Ron Woodis petition for a Certificate of Appropriateness for signage on the property located at 520 19th Avenue in the Druid City Historic District.
+(Council District 4)

-Mary Strong petitions for a Certificate of Appropriateness for the removal of three trees on the property located at 6 Sherwood Drive in the Sherwood Drive Historic District.
-(Council District 1)
+Austin Marcum petitions for a Certificate of Appropriateness for alterations to the front yard landscaping and removal of a tree on the property located 1025 Myrtlewood Drive in the Myrtlewood Historic District.
+(Council District 4)

-Robert Deason petitions for a Certificate of Appropriateness for a material change to the siding of the primary structure on the property located at 402 17th Avenue in the Pinehurst Historic District.
-(Council District 1)
+Vance Ballard petitions for a Certificate of Appropriateness for a material change to all windows on the primary structure located at 1201 Queen City Avenue in the Druid City Historic District.
+(Council District 4)

 History and Purpose